Suns rally from 22 points down to beat Mavericks 107-105

 Dallas built a 21-point lead in the second quarter but the Suns cut that advantage to 77-76 late in the third on Payne’s jumper.
 Wood made back-to-back 3s — including one that banked off the glass — to push the Mavs back on top 88-76 early in the fourth.

 But the Suns never stopped playing.
 Deandre Ayton had 18 points and 10 rebounds, Cameron Johnson added 15 points, and Mikal Bridges had 13 points and 11 rebounds.
-Johnson left the game in the fourth quarter because he was cramping and didn’t return.
+Johnson left the game in the fourth quarter and went back to the locker room with an undisclosed injury.

 The 23-year-old Doncic — entering his fifth NBA season — scored 13 points as the Mavericks jumped out to a 32-24 lead after the first quarter.
 Dallas stretched its lead to 21 in the second before settling for a 62-45 halftime advantage.